Here is the articulation presentation shown to our students this year: Articulation 2018

-After the semester has started, there is a specific process which must be followed:
+After the semester has started, the only changes permitted are for level adjustments (i.e. advanced to regular).
+There is a specific process which must be followed:

 Step 1: Student requests conference with teacher to discuss concerns.